Red Oxide RSJ Steel Beams: What the Finish Means and When It’s Typically Used

 RSJ Types Supplied With Red Oxide Primer

-Universal Beams (UB), typically deeper than they are wide
+• Universal Beams (UB) — typically deeper than they are wide

-Universal Columns (UC), typically square or near-square in profile
+• Universal Columns (UC) — typically square or near-square in profile

 These sections are often referred to collectively as RSJs in UK construction.
+For the difference between UB and UC sections, see our guide to types of steel beams.

 Practical Considerations When Ordering Red Oxide RSJs

-When sourcing red oxide RSJs, buyers typically consider the following non-structural factors.
+When sourcing red oxide RSJs, buyers typically consider the following non-structural factors:

-Nominal section size and length required
+• Nominal section size and length required

-Delivery access and offloading requirements
+• Delivery access and offloading requirements

-Whether additional surface preparation or top-coating will be applied later
+• Whether additional surface preparation or top-coating will be applied later

 Red oxide primer should be treated as a temporary measure.
 Final protection systems depend on location, exposure, and project requirements.